Retrieving Event Types

 Update A Webhook

-To update an existing Webhook, use the following method.
+To update an existing Webhook, use the following method, sending just the parameters you would like changed.

 Delete A Webhook